Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ## 3.2 Resource DB
 Monitoring framework has self contained python database for maintaining the state of the resource.
-The duration and number of entries in the database
+The duration and number of entries for a resouce is automatically tuned based on the system resource configuration.

-### 3.2.1 CONFIG DB
-### 3.2.2 APP DB
-### 3.2.3 STATE DB
-### 3.2.4 ASIC DB
-### 3.2.5 COUNTER DB

-## 3.3 Switch State Service Design
-### 3.3.1 Orchestration Agent
-### 3.3.2 Other Process
-Describe changes to other process within SwSS if applicable.

-## 3.4 SyncD
-Describe changes to syncd if applicable.

-## 3.5 SAI
-Describe [new/existing] SAI APIs used by this feature.

 ## 3.6 User Interface
 ### 3.6.1 Data Models